Skip to content

 So if you're like me, and you've found yourself questioning your four-legged friend's grazing habits, then join me as we learn all about the different reasons behind this behaviour and when, if ever, it's something worth worrying about.

 It’s one of those questions most dog owners have asked at some point: why does my dog eat grass?
 It’s not uncommon for you and your pup to be out and about enjoying a nice stroll when all of a sudden, those gentle sniffs of grass turn into a mini banquet.
 Who would have thought though that this behaviour is far more common than it might seem!
-Turns out grass eating in dogs isn’t unusual and there are several reasons they do it…
+In fact, most dogs, and many dogs across different breeds and backgrounds, are known to eat grass, making it a widespread and normal activity.

 While it’s rare for dogs on a balanced, high-quality diet to be deficient in nutrients, some may instinctively eat grass to top up on certain vitamins or minerals.
+Dogs are primarily carnivores and eat meat, but their diet can include some plant material like grass.
 Grass contains trace amounts of nutrients like iron, zinc, and calcium, and occasionally, dogs may graze to make up for what they feel is missing.
-If you’ve been wondering why does my dog eat grass despite feeding them well, it’s worth checking their diet with your vet to make sure all their nutritional bases are covered.

 Long before dogs became our couch companions, their wild ancestors were omnivorous scavengers.
 Wolves, for example, often consumed the stomach contents of plant-eating prey which meant grass and other vegetation were part of their diet.
 Some experts believe this instinct still lingers today.
 So when your dog tucks into a patch of grass, it might just be an ancient behaviour resurfacing, not a sign of anything wrong.

-Dogs are clever and curious creatures, and sometimes, they eat grass simply because there’s not much else going on.
-If your dog isn’t getting enough mental stimulation or physical exercise, they might start snacking on grass out of boredom.
+Dogs left alone for long periods may eat grass to pass the time.
+Additionally, some dogs may eat grass as a response to attention-seeking behaviours from other dogs or due to social factors.
 Similarly, anxious or stressed dogs may use the repetitive motion of grazing as a soothing behaviour, a bit like humans biting their nails or fidgeting.
 Instead, try offering more enrichment toys, puzzle feeders and extra playtime to help redirect this energy into something more engaging.

 And sometimes, your dog simply likes the taste and texture of grass.
 Yup, sounds a little weird we know, but some dogs genuinely find fresh, dewy blades irresistible, especially during spring and summer.
 It's a little like us snacking on crisps and chocolate, not because we're hungry, but simply because we enjoy the taste!